-We’re all familiar with the “summer slide” — the academic losses that many young people, especially in low-income communities, experience during the time they’re out of school.
-This “slide” is being exacerbated by budget cuts — a few years ago our school would have over one thousand students in summer school, most because they wanted to advance faster and because they didn’t have anything else to do.
+We’re all familiar with the “summer slide” — the academic losses that many young people, especially in low-income communities, experience during the time they’re out of school. “slide” is being exacerbated by budget cuts — a few years ago our school would have over one thousand students in summer school, most because they wanted advance faster and because they didn’t have anything else do.
 Now, we only offer less than a handful of classes.

 Here they are: